pheasantframework/pheasant_temp/CODE_OF_CONDUCT.md

 ## Overview

-As contributors and maintainers of The Raven Framework Template Package project, we pledge to create a respectful and inclusive environment for everyone involved.
+As contributors and maintainers of The Pheasant Framework Template Package project, we pledge to create a respectful and inclusive environment for everyone involved.
 We value the participation of each member and want to ensure a positive experience for all.

 ## Expected Behavior